carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 reviewer comments, and when providing supporting information for reviewers, editors, and readers.

+> ## Version Control System and FAIR
+>
-Five reasons to use a version control system in research
+> Five reasons to use a version control system in research
-* Tell the story: The history of your commit messages will describe your project progress.
+> * Tell the story: The history of your commit messages will describe your project progress.
-* Travel back in time: a version control system makes it easy to compare different time points of your project smoothly.
+> * Travel back in time: a version control system makes it easy to compare different time points of your project smoothly.
 If you want to compare the stage of your project a year ago from now, it only takes one command-line of code.
-* Experiment with changes: if you want to make changes in a script, you can first make a “snapshot” of the project status before experimenting with changes.
+> * Experiment with changes: if you want to make changes in a script, you can first make a “snapshot” of the project status before experimenting with changes.
 As a researcher, this might be a second nature for you!
-* Backup your work: by being able to linking your local repository (folder) to a distant online host (GitHub), a version control system backs up your precious work instantly.
+> * Backup your work: by being able to linking your local repository (folder) to a distant online host (GitHub), a version control system backs up your precious work instantly.
-* Collaborate easily on projects: having a web-hosted synchronised version of your project will encourage collaboration with other researchers.
+> * Collaborate easily on projects: having a web-hosted synchronised version of your project will encourage collaboration with other researchers.
 Think about a colleague of yours being able to add a script to make a figure for your publication for instance.
-The repository will track his contribution and evidence his participation in the project.
+> The repository will track his contribution and evidence his participation in the project.

-> ## Version Control System and FAIR
 >
 > Looking at the reasons to use a version control system (VCS) in researech,
 > how using VCS helps in being FAIR.
 >
 >> ## Solution
 >>
->> *   Online respository is a Findable and Accessible resource.
+>> *   Online respository is a Findable and Accessible resource (also Trackable).
 >> *   The 'telling story' and being able to travel back in time helps in reuse and reproducibility.
 > {: .solution}
 {: .challenge}